Morning, Tuesday, 4th December 2018

 THIS EVENT IS CPD CERTIFIED

-The seminar will bring together policymakers with key stakeholders to discuss priorities for energy policy in Wales - including progress on the Welsh Government’s key long term targets on community ownership and increasing the level of renewables in the energy mix.
+This seminar will bring together policymakers with key stakeholders to discuss priorities for energy policy in Wales - including progress on the Welsh Government’s key long term targets on community ownership and increasing the percentage of renewables in the energy supply.

-Delegates will discuss what might be needed to increase the proportion of energy generated from renewables, in light of the Welsh Government target of sourcing 70% of Wales’ energy requirements from renewable energy sources by 2030.
+Delegates will discuss the policy framework and industry-led innovations that are required, in order to increase the proportion of energy generated from renewables, in light of the Welsh Government target of sourcing 70% of Wales’ energy requirements from renewable energy sources by 2030.

-They will assess the steps that might be taken to develop the flexible grid network needed to underpin this transition - including potential opportunities for expanding energy storage capacity in Wales in order to overcome issues around intermittency.
+They will assess the steps that might be taken to develop the flexible grid network needed to underpin this transition - including potential opportunities for expanding energy storage capacity in Wales in order to overcome issues around intermittency and ways to decarbonise transport.

-Further sessions will look at the evolving role of local authorities in energy projects, and the challenges for increasing community engagement in, and ownership of, energy supply and generation - in line with Government priorities.
+Planned sessions will also look at the evolving role of local authorities in energy projects, and the challenges for increasing community engagement in, and ownership of, energy supply and generation - in line with Government priorities.